-Germania Airlines was declared insolvent in Berlin courts on February the 4th.
-This sudden news has generated a big impact on top holiday destinations in Spain, due to the fact that Germany is the key market.
-The Company had scheduled more than 745,000 air seats for the upcoming 2019, which have now disappeared suddenly, leaving the uncertainty of whether another operator can cover them.
+Germania Airlines declared itself insolvent in front of the Berlin courts on Monday 4th February.
+The sudden news has had a big impact on top holiday destinations in Spain, due to the fact that Germany is one of the key markets.
+The Company had scheduled over 745,000 air seats for 2019, which have now disappeared suddenly, leaving the uncertainty of whether another operator can cover them.

-In 2018, Germania’s total Air Capacity for Spain’s airports was about 817,134 seats.
-It flew mostly from Nuremberg, Bremen and Münster airports, although Germania was also present in other important airports like Berlin Tegel.
+In 2018, Germania’s total air capacity to Spain’s airports was 817,134 seats.
+The flights mostly departed from Nuremberg, Bremen and Münster airports, although Germania was also present in other important airports such as Berlin Tegel.

-Per month, those which had more capacity in 2018 were July and August, with 88,505 and 89,763 air seats respectively.
-However, it should be noted that 40% of Germania’s air seats (382,234) were currently off season.
-This was considered a very important achievement considering the expected seasonality model present in a lot of holiday destinations in Spain.
+The months with a larger capacity in 2018 were July and August, with 88,505 and 89,763 air seats respectively.
+However, it should be noted that 40% of Germania’s air seats (382,234) operated in the off season period.
+This was a very important factor in the yearning for deseasonalisation in a lot of holiday destinations in Spain.

-Regarding the Canary Islands, considering that the season peak is in the winter-spring months, (from October 31 to April 1), Germania’s capacity off season represented 49.42% (195,579 air seats).
+Regarding the Canary Islands, considering that the season peak is in the winter-spring months, (between 31st October and 1st April), Germania’s off season capacity represented 49.42% (195,579 air seats).

-Both archipelagos will be affected, since Germania was responsible for more than 72,000 air seats in 2018, of which 42% belonged to the winter period.
+Besides both archipelagos, many other Spanish airports will also be affected since Germania was responsible for over 72,000 air seats in 2018, 42% of which belonged outside the summer period.

-The Air Capacity estimated in 2019 for Spanish airports was 745,335 air seats.
+The estimated air capacity in 2019 for Spanish airports was 745,335 air seats.
 The monthly and destination distribution was similar to the one shown in 2018.
-It is therefore a major concern as to what is going to happen with the seats which have already been sold.
+There is therefore major concern as to what is going to happen with the seats which have already been sold.
 At the same time it raises a new challenge for destinations that want to recover connectivity during off season.